lbryio/spec/index.md

 For more details on the specific claimtrie implementation, see [the source code](https://github.com/lbryio/lbrycrd/blob/master/src/claimtrie.cpp).

-#### Claim Properties
+#### Claim Statuses <!-- done -->

-A claim can have one or more the following properties at a given block:
+A claim can have one or more the following properties at a given block.

-##### Accepted
+##### Accepted <!-- done -->

-An accepted claim or support is simply one that has been entered into the blockchain.
+An accepted claim or support is one that has been entered into the blockchain.
 This happens when the transaction containing the claim is included in a block.

-##### Abandoned
+##### Abandoned <!-- done -->

 An abandoned claim or support is one that was withdrawn by its creator.
 It is no longer in contention to control a name.
-Spending the transaction that contains the claim will also cause the claim to become abandoned.
+Spending a transaction that contains a claim will cause that claim to become abandoned.

 While data related to abandoned claims technically still resides in the blockchain, it is considered inappropriate to use this data to fetch the associated content.